Podroll

 CBC (RIP Stuart McLean)

 RIP Stuart McLean (1948-2017).
 Cute fictional family stories about Dave and Morley and their kids, set in small-town Canada.
 McLean's gentle humor and warm voice made this a national treasure.
 Reminds me of For Better or For Worse.
-Distinctly Canadian, quietly progressive, and deeply kind.
-The archives remain a comfort.
+Distinctly Canadian, progressive, and deeply kind.
+The archives remain a comfort for me.

 Comedy & Entertainment